Vito39/testing_repo_2/_sources/polly/auth.py.txt

     @classmethod
     def auth(cls, token, env="polly"):
         """
-        Function for authorization to use polly on terminal or notebook
+        Function for authorization to use polly on terminal or notebook.

         ``Args:``
             |  ``token (str):`` token copy from polly.